Applications Open

 Our Goals:

-- Tailored opportunities: Support individuals to pursue their interest in patient safety research and develop their careers
+- Support individuals to pursue their interest in patient safety research and develop their careers

-- Diverse representation: Support people under-represented in research roles, at all career stages, to grow as patient safety researchers
+- Support people under-represented in research roles, at all career stages, to grow as patient safety researchers

-- Inclusive Leadership: To build up and retain a diverse and inclusive community of future leaders in patient safety research
+- To build up and retain a diverse and inclusive community of future leaders in patient safety research

 The award will fund your salary for up to 1–2 days per week over a period of up to 12 months, tailored to your development needs and preferences.
 This funding will enable you to take a placement with the GM PSRC, allowing you to step away from your usual duties and work closely with one of our teams.
 During this time, you will have the opportunity to prepare a competitive funding application for an NIHR Career Development Award/Fellowship or equivalent research award, whilst also enhancing your skills and knowledge in patient safety research.